layline-io/layline-doc/docs/03-assets/sinks/asset-sink-kafka.md

 For a list of available properties please check [Confluent Producer Configurations](https://docs.confluent.io/platform/current/installation/configuration/producer-configs).

-:::caution Attention: Kafka properties take precedence Please note that properties defined here, take precedence over all other settings you may have provided in this UI.
+:::warning Attention: Kafka properties take precedence Please note that properties defined here, take precedence over all other settings you may have provided in this UI.
 You can use this to add, or override Kafka properties using these settings.
 :::